axodotdev/cargo-dist/book/src/installers.md

 > since 0.0.3

-This provides a powershell script (installer.ps1) which detects the current platform, fetches the best possible [executable-zip][] from your [artifact download URL][artifact-download-url], and copies the binary into your [cargo home][], where presumably it will end up on your PATH.
+This provides a powershell script (installer.ps1) which detects the current platform, fetches the best possible [executable-zip][] from your [artifact download URL][artifact-download-url], copies the binary into your [install-path][], and attempts to add that path to the user's PATH (see the next section for details).

 This kind of installer is ideal for bootstrapping setup on a fairly bare-bones system.